holepunchto/pear-docs/tools/hypershell.md

 **Client**

-Now, you can connect to servers (provided they allow your public key):
+Now, users can connect to servers (provided they allow their public key):

 ```bash
 hypershell <server public key>